timusus/KTagLib/README.md

     fun writeMetadata(
         fileDescriptor: Int,
-        properties : HashMap<String, String>
+        properties : HashMap<String, ArrayList<String>>
     ): Boolean

-Attempts to write the tags supplied as a HashMap to the file located at `fileDescriptor`.
+Attempts to write the tags supplied via the HashMap to the file located at `fileDescriptor`.
+Existing tags with the same key are replaced.

-Note: All tags passed to properties are replaced in the file.
-Therefore, only pass fields you want to change.
-To clear a tag, pass an empty string.

 Returns true if the tags are successfully updated.